2014 Nihilist Film Festival

 The Echo Park Film Center is located at 1200 N. Alvarado Street at Sunset in Echo Park.

-For the fifteenth year, the Nihilist Cultural Foundation will present the Nihilist International Film Festival.
-This year’s evening of films will be presented at the Echo Park Film Center.
-The show will start at 8:30 pm on Friday, December 12.
-The festival includes two hours of short films from around the country and around the world.
+For the fifteenth year, the Nihilist Cultural Foundation presented the Nihilist International Film Festival.
+This year’s evening of films was presented at the Echo Park Film Center.
+The show started at 8:30 pm on Friday, December 12.
+The festival included two hours of short films from around the country and around the world.
 The films range from troubling to hilarious, from profound to completely silly.
 Pretty much, something for everyone (except children and clergy).

 Festival Director Elisha Shapiro commented, “Fifteen years of hilariously offensive short films…I really thought we would have caused the rapture by now.
 Guess there’s no downside to mocking all that’s holy.”